ballerina-platform/module-ballerina-email/README.md

 **Note**: Make sure the port number is changed accordingly depending on the protocol used.

- port numbers used for each of the protocol for each type of transport security are as given below.
+ Standard port numbers used for each of the protocol for each type of transport security are as given below.

 | Protocol/Security | SSL | STARTTLS | Unsecure |
 |-------------------|-----|----------|----------|